zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/threads.md

 ```
 ## Create threads

 We can now implement the functionality of the threads themselves.
-Let's start with a simple basic example... each thread will endlessly say hello, and then pause for a period.
+Let's start with a simple example... each thread will say hello, and then pause for a period, forever.

 Right click on the `Source` folder under the `FVP` target, and `Add a new item`.
 Select `C file (.c)`, and create the following `threads.c`.
 ```C